a-bishop25/Final-Project-Databases/README.md

 The database municipal_bonds is designed to answer questions about risk and return in the public sector.

 Schema Diagram

-(Ensure the file ERdiagram_mb.png is in your repository folder) Table Descriptions
+Table Descriptions
 Table
 Type